 - Support the development of educational resources

-Find out more about the different Practice Management development programmes, including the Practice Managers Vocational Training Scheme by clicking on the links below.
+Find out more about the different Practice Management development programmes, including the Practice Managers Vocational Training Scheme and Supervisory Management in General Practice Programme together with resources to support Practice Managers and information about our CPD events by clicking on the link below.

 Contact us at: